Old Fort Aldermen agree not to make changes regarding Sunday beer sales

 Hensley added he had in writing from “an official” who has lied to his face.
 “He’s lied to me before and he knows who he is,” said the mayor.
 “I will address you accordingly when I see you.”

 He again said that the “governmental entity” speaking to the Board of Aldermen “was very disrespectful.
 There was no common courtesy, no professional courtesy at all.
-Government entities do not that.”
+Government entities do not do that.”

 Hensley did not mention any governmental entities or governmental officials by name.
 But at the May 18 meeting, the Old Fort Board of Aldermen heard presentations from Marion City Manager Bob Boyette, Marion Police Chief Allen Lawrence and Chamber Director Steve Bush.
 Boyette presented the Old Fort officials with a written statement from Marion Mayor Steve Little.
 All of them presented their opinions about how businesses in Marion that serve alcohol have contributed to the revitalization of the downtown.